 RBI Grade B Application Fee

-You already know what matters:
+You already know the essentials:

-- When the exam is likely to be held
+- When the exam is likely to be held (Phase I in June 2026, Phase II in July 2026).

-- How the exam is structured
+- How the exam is structured (two written phases + interview).

-- Which stages actually decide selection
+- Which stages actually decide selection (Phase II + Interview).

 Disclaimer: RBI Grade B 2026 notification details are tentative.
 The Reserve Bank of India has not yet released the official notification.
-Please check rbi.org.in for authentic updates
+Please check rbi.org.in for authentic updates.